yiireerp/core/docs/AUTHENTICATION.md

 - ✅ Returns JWT token with organization context embedded
 - ✅ Lists ALL organizations user belongs to
 - ✅ Each organization includes user's roles and permissions
-- ✅ Auto-selects first organization if `tenant_id` not provided
+- ✅ Auto-selects first organization if `organization_id` not provided
 - ✅ Token expires in 60 minutes (configurable in `config/jwt.php`)

 ### 2. Switch Organization